 At $10/month, ESET will actively monitor files on the server, automatically scan for new issues, and stay updated with the current release.
 We highly recommend ordering ESET for each of your servers to continuously scan and protect your files.

-For Linux Customers
+For Linux Operating Systems

 ClamAV is our recommended product for antivirus on Linux servers.
 ClamAV is a free and open-source solution for protecting your server against viruses.